Eliot Ness

-Eliot Ness (April 19, 1903 – May 16, 1957) was an American Prohibition agent known for his efforts to bring down Al Capone and enforce Prohibition in Chicago.
-He was the leader of a team of law enforcement agents, nicknamed The Untouchables.
-His co-authorship of an autobiography, The Untouchables, which was released shortly after his death, launched several television and motion picture portrayals establishing Ness's posthumous fame as an incorruptible crime fighter.
+Eliot Ness (April 19, 1903 – May 16, 1957) was an American Prohibition agent known for his efforts to bring down Al Capone while enforcing Prohibition in Chicago.
+He was leader of a team of law enforcement agents nicknamed The Untouchables, handpicked for their incorruptibility.
+The release of his memoir The Untouchables, months after his death, launched several screen portrayals establishing a posthumous fame for Ness as an incorruptible crime fighter.

 Early life

-Eliot Ness was born on April 19, 1903, in the Kensington neighborhood of Chicago, Illinois.
+Eliot Ness was born on April 19, 1903, in the Roseland neighborhood of Chicago, Illinois.
 He was the youngest of five children born to Peter Ness (1850–1931) and Emma King (1863–1937).
 His parents, both Norwegian immigrants, operated a bakery.
 Ness attended Christian Fenger High School in Chicago.
 He was educated at the University of Chicago, graduating in 1925 with a degree in political science and business administration, and was a member of Sigma Alpha Epsilon.
 He began his career as an investigator for the Retail Credit Company of Atlanta assigned to the Chicago territory, where he conducted background investigations for the purpose of credit information.
 In 1929, he returned to the university to take a graduate course in criminology taught by August Vollmer, a noted police reformer and chief of the Berkeley Police Department.
 Vollmer's ideas about professionalizing law enforcement would influence Ness throughout his career.